OVOAOVO/PiccoloMCP/README.md

 # MCP Server

-This is an MCP server implementation that can be used for more than just the Piccolo engine.
+This is an MCP server Client implementation that can be used for more than just the Piccolo engine.

 # What is MCP